-Hey I’m Eli, I’m an edutechie (educational technologist / learning technologist) and I’m borderline obsessed with learning and teaching, more importantly learning and teaching with technology.
+Hey, I’m Eli, I’m an edutechie (educational technologist/learning technologist, I’ve even been referred to as working within the Digital Academia team which I think is probably a much better description of what I do) and I’m borderline obsessed with learning and teaching, more importantly learning and teaching with technology.

 I don’t have a childhood full of computers and programming to tell you about, in fact, other than an Atari 2600 games console and a copy of PAC-man I had very little technology in my early life, what I did have was a father who instilled in me a passion for learning and even though I was a very average student with little academic interest, if it was a subject I was interested in (like history), I had no problem spending hours pouring over books in the library.
 I guess I’m just a lifelong learner.